AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 help(pc.headloss)

 #More variables are defined.
-The roughness of PVC pipes was stimated to be zero, the temperature used was 20 ºC and the coefficient for minor losses 1.
-A function was called to obtain the vicosity based on the temperature.
+The roughness of PVC pipes was estimated to be zero, the temperature used was 20 ºC and the coefficient for minor losses 1.
+A function was called to obtain the viscosity based on the temperature.

 print(flow_rate)
 temp=20 * u.degC